 While University officer jurisdiction is limited to "the immediate and adjacent vicinity", Pennsylvania courts have ruled circumstances can extend this jurisdiction.
 Such circumstances include "pursuits," when an officer is actively pursuing a suspect.
 The severity of a crime witnessed by an officer can also have an effect on jurisdiction.
 When needed, University officers will request Pittsburgh police assistance or intervention.

-The Point Park University Police Department maintains a highly professional working relationship with the Pittsburgh Bureau of Police, including the Commander of Zone 2, which covers the neighborhood where the Main Campus is located (Central Business District, downtown Pittsburgh), and the Commander of Zone 2, which covers the neighborhood where the Pittsburgh Playhouse is located (West Oakland).
+The Point Park University Police Department maintains a highly professional working relationship with the Pittsburgh Bureau of Police, including the Commander of Zone 2, which covers the neighborhood where the Main Campus is located (Central Business District, downtown Pittsburgh).
 The Police Department also works closely with the FBI, University of Pittsburgh, Duquesne University, Carlow University, Carnegie Mellon University and Chatham University police departments.
 The Police Department will assist members of the University community in reporting crimes to the Pittsburgh Police.
 All crime victims and witnesses are strongly encouraged to immediately report the crime to the Police Department and the Pittsburgh Police.
 Prompt reporting will assure timely warning notices on campus and timely disclosure of crime statistics.

 The Police Department also maintains a highly professional working relationship with the Pennsylvania State Police.
 Among other things, the police department furnishes the State Police with crime data on a monthly basis.